dentarg/auth0-blog/_posts/2017-03-13-an-introduction-to-ethereum-and-smart-contracts.markdown

 2. The backend for the website receives the address for the user and creates a challenge string and a JWT.
 Both of these are sent back to the user.
 3. The user sends the challenge string to the `Login` contract and stores the JWT for later use locally.
 4. The backend listens for login attempts using the challenge string at the Ethereum network.
 When an attempt with the challenge string for the right user is seen, it can assume the user has proved his or her identity.
 The only person that can send a message with an Ethereum address is the holder of the private key, and the only user that knows the challenge string is the user that received the challenge through the login website.
 5. The user gets notified or polls the website backend for confirmation of his or her successful login.
 The user then proceeds to use the JWT issued in step 2 for accessing the website.
-Alternatively, a new JWT can be issued after a successful login to keep state client-side.
+Alternatively, a new JWT can be issued after a successful login.

 To that end, this is the Ethereum contract we will use: